UCLA-TMD/Ogata/docs/Overview.rst

   J_{\nu}(\pi \xi_{\nu k}) = 0\; .
   \end{align}

 and :math:`h` and :math:`N` are the optimized parameters.
-See directed publication for specific details.
+See directed publication for further details.